iPad Battery Malfunction Leads To Apple Store Evacuation In Amsterdam

 Tech giant Samsung has also experienced issues with battery malfunctions.
 NPR reported last year on the company's investigation into Galaxy Note 7 phones catching fire.
 Faulty batteries exhibiting short circuits led to the recall of 2.5 million of the devices.

-Apple's help page for maximizing battery life and lifespan outlines how users can properly care for their products.
-It recommends updating to the latest software and avoiding exposure to extreme temperatures in order to get the best performance from the lithium-ion batteries.
+Apple's help page for maximizing battery life and life span outlines how users can properly care for their products.
+It recommends updating to the latest software and avoiding exposure to extreme temperatures to get the best performance from the lithium-ion batteries.